2025 Solar Incentives Guide for Franklin Town, MA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a predetermined percentage of the money you spend installing solar panels.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend installing solar panels.

 Curious how the ITC might apply to your specific situation?
-Reach out to your local Franklin Town solar panel installation expert to get more information.
+Get in touch with your local Franklin Town solar panel installer to get more information.

 Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit might apply to you, speak with your local Franklin Town solar installation expert.
+Your local Franklin Town solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives